brainwreck6/Cycle-Story/README.md

 # Cycle-Story
 ### final project hci

+## Installation requirements

+**NOTE: For the app to work correct we recommend to use Firefox browser on Android devices and Chrome on Iphones**

-## Install procedure
+## Operating instructions

 - Open next link in a browser: https://brainwreck6.github.io/Cycle-Story/CycleStory.html
 - then in a browser select 3 dots (above or below right corner) and then option add to home screen
 - Open the app with the above created shortcut that is now on your home screen

-NOTE: For the app to work correct we recommend to use Firefox browser on Android devices and Chrome on Iphones
+## Any limitations of the implementation

+- There is no working cloud-based storage, because of that all of the data is lost after the person leaves the website and closes the tab.